-2017 variable and fixed compensation for Chief Executive Officer and General Manager
+2018 variable and fixed compensation for Chief Executive Officer and former General Manager

-As until 2019 no annual bonus pay out is envisaged for the CEO and the General Manager, their 2017 remuneration is composed by fixed component only.
+Considering that until 2019 no annual bonus pay out is envisaged for the CEO and the former General Manager, their 2018 remuneration is composed by fixed component only.

 As per the request by the CEO Jean Pierre Mustier to the Board of Directors in 2016, to set the right tone from the top, as well as to fully align his interests with all stakeholders, specific conditions are applied to his remuneration effective January 1, 2017.

 In particular, his fixed remuneration was reduced by 40%.
-With reference to 2017, the Chief Executive Officer received therefore a total fixed remuneration of \in 1.2 m, including director's remuneration.

-The General Manager received in 2017 a total fixed remuneration of € 1.2 m.
+With reference to 2018, the Chief Executive Officer received a total fixed remuneration of € 1.2 million, including director's remuneration.
+The former General Manager received in 2018 a total fixed remuneration of € 1.2 million.